 As noted above, radar backscatter is affected by vegetation type, moisture and surface roughness.
 It is also dependent on the incidence angle and look direction of the radar beam.
 With respect to vegetation, much of northern Alberta is covered by boreal forest, but there also exist farm lands, wetlands and some other settings with differing vegetation types.
 With respect to moisture, the response differs markedly for lakes versus land, but the radar moisture signal on land is complex because it reflects varying moisture content in both the vegetation and surface soils.
-With respect to surface roughness, this also is a complex response, but refers to 'roughness' at the centimetre scale, and results from a combination of both the roughness of the vegetation canopy and of the underlying ground surface terrain (i.e., 'averaged' across the about 25 m field).
+With respect to surface roughness, this also is a complex response, but refers to 'roughness' at the centimetre scale, and results from a combination of both the roughness of the vegetation canopy and of the underlying ground surface terrain (i.e., 'averaged' across the about 25 m2 field).
 As a result, surface roughness is related to the nature of the underlying geomorphology, the surficial geology and soil type, and the vegetation type, extent of vegetative coverage and canopy configuration.
-In turn, these factors also influence the amount of moisture in the soil, and the type of vegetation that is and canopy configuration.
 In turn, these factors also influence the amount of moisture in the soil, and the type of vegetation that is typically associated with the soil.
 As well, Principal Component Analysis of the RADARSAT-1 imagery acts to add more complexity to the interpretation process.
 Finally, because each tiled 1:250,000 scale map area image is a composite, usually of a few individual orthorectified RADARSAT-1 images, there can be in places a seemingly abrupt change in tone or texture; these normally occur across a linear or curvilinear boundary that reflects the join of the images.
 Therefore, because of these complicated interactions between the radar energy and the vegetation, moisture and surface roughness, it is difficult to provide unique interpretation methods for the eight 'simple maps' of RADARSAT-1 imagery (Figures 9 to 16) or PCA imagery (Figures 13 to 16).

-Having said this, some general tips for interpreting the Figures 13 to 16 PCA images are provided below, but these are map.
+Having said this, some general tips for interpreting the Figures 13 to 16 PCA images are provided below, but these are generalizations and intended only for assisting less experienced users to browse the image or evaluate variations on the printed

 The First Principal Component (PC1) image (Figure 13) shows a range of brightness and texture that highlights features associated with differences in vegetation type and density.
 Areas of closed Aspen, closed Pine, open deciduous vegetation, grasslands and exposed soil appear to have a brighter tone with variable texture.
 Areas of open black spruce tend to show up as mid tone to dark grey.
 Shrubby and grassy wetlands also appear as dark areas.
-In general, darker tones tend to reflect areas of increased moisture (e.g., wetlands and areas of black spruce), whereas lighter tones reflect areas of drier conditions (e.g., better drainage with pine, aspen or exposed soil).
+In general, darker tones tend to reflect areas of increased moisture (e.g., wetlands and areas of black spruce), whereas lighter tones reflect areas of drier conditions (e.g., better drainage with pine,